 A Building Owner’s Guide to New York City Snow Removal

-While the sidewalks are clear, check the condition of your snow shovel and to stock up on ice melt, as well as sand or kitty litter, for traction.
+Now is the time to check the condition of your snow shovel and to stock up on ice melt, as well as sand or kitty litter for traction.

 The New York City Administrative Code states that “every owner, lessee, tenant, occupant or other person having charge of any lot or building must clean snow and ice from the sidewalks adjacent (i.e., in front of, on the side of, in back of) to their properties.”
 For smaller residential buildings in the five boroughs, the responsibility generally falls to the property owners and commercial tenants in mixed-use buildings.